H. Hugh Fudenberg: License revocation

 In 1995 Fudenberg's medical license was revoked.
 The Casewatch website states: "the South Carolina medical board found Fudenberg "guilty of engaging in dishonorable, unethical, or unprofessional conduct," fined him $10,000, ordered him to surrender his license to prescribe controlled substances (narcotic drugs), and placed his license on indefinite suspension."
 The board found that:The Respondent admitted that he has on numerous occasions obtained controlled substances and legend drugs, namely, prosom, ambien, lasix, and potassium from a member of his office staff and others, and that he has unlawfully obtained these controlled substances for his own use, and has, in fact, used these medications.
 In an interview with The Post and Courier, Fudenberg contended that "alcohol and opiate charges are completely false" and tried to attribute many of the problems to a former staff member at NITRF.

 Death

 On March 15, 2014, Fudenberg died at the age of 85.
-He was survived by his four sons; including the economist Drew Fudenberg.
+He was survived by his four sons, including economist Drew Fudenberg.